ellis/OnTopOfThings/Notes.md

     * routine
     * review-week, review-month, review-quarter, review-year
     * decide, for things that need to be decided as opposed to acted on
+* tasks vs ideas
+    * some lists never need to be reviewed regularly -- they're just there for when you want to reference them
+    * some items may not need to be reviewed regularly -- they're just there for idea generation
+    * each projects should have such lists: brainstorm, reference, tasks
+    * so two dimensions:
+         * purpose: brainstorm (idea), reference (note), task
+         * review: only when needed, year, quarter, month, week, on a specific date, after a specific date, certain intervals
+         * for tasks: they may be past the review stage
 * more features
     * items somehow inherit properties from their parents, if the properies are not set on the items
     * when an item has a due date and a time estimate, show it on the daily list once things start getting tight